Must-know Malaysia Leave Types and Overtime Pay Rates

 Other statutory conditions

-But please note in the following situations, an employee’s sick leave application is not valid when the leave is not:
+An employee’s sick leave application is not valid when the leave is not:

 • Certified by a registered medical practitioner, medical officer or a dental surgeon